BxCppDev/bxdecay0/README.rst

   the Fortran Decay0 package,
-* François Mauger (`LPC Caen`_,  Laboratoire de Physique Corpusculaire de Caen, `Université de Caen  Normandie`_, France) is the author and maintener   of  the   C++  port   of  Decay0   within  Bayeux_ (https://github.com/BxCppDev/Bayeux) and the current BxDecay0 library,
+* François Mauger (`LPC Caen`_,  Laboratoire de Physique Corpusculaire de Caen, `Université de Caen  Normandie`_, France) is the author and maintener   of  the  original C++  port   of  Decay0   within  Bayeux_ and the BxDecay0 library,
-* Emma Mauger (`Université de Caen  Normandie`_) has done a large part of the extraction and port to C++ of the standalone BxDecay0 from the Bayeux_ *genbb* library module.
+* Emma Mauger (`Université de Caen  Normandie`_) has done a large part of the extraction and port to C++ of the standalone BxDecay0 from the original Bayeux_ *genbb* library module.

 References
 ===========